The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories

 \section{Introduction}

-Storytelling is a fundamental human practice, and a rich representation of the beliefs, practices, and languages of communities.
-The stories of a particular era often reflect the social norms and biases of the time, and also function as a space for writers to imagine and explore alternative worlds.
+Storytelling is fundamentally human, and a rich representation of the beliefs, practices, and languages of communities.
+The domain of literature is therefore a source of cultural information for researchers in the social sciences, from historians to linguists \cite{piper2021narrative, ziems2024can}.
 The characters\footnote{We use the term `character' in this work to refer to fictional people, i.e, named entities that speak and act in stories. } in a story are often central to this process: protagonists are usually depicted with socially and personally desirable traits like kindness, intelligence, and strength, and villains with undesirable characteristics (greed, cruelty, apathy, weakness).
-The domain of literature therefore functions as a rich source of cultural information for researchers in the social sciences, ranging from historians to linguists \cite{piper2021narrative, ziems2024can}.
-Consequently, we have also seen extensive research on NLP methods that can model and understand these aspects of stories, and draw inferences about social biases represented in them \cite{fast2016shirtless, Lucy2021GenderAR, sap2022quantifying}.
+Consequently, we have seen extensive research on NLP methods that can model and understand these aspects of stories, and draw inferences about social biases represented in them \cite{fast2016shirtless, Lucy2021GenderAR, sap2022quantifying}.

 Large language models (LLMs), pretrained on billions of tokens of text from the internet, are now able to generate several thousand words of coherent output in response to user-specified input contexts \cite{bommasani2021opportunities}.
 Naturally, these systems have become popular tools for a number of tasks involving text generation, both controlled and open-ended. e.g., dialogue systems, code generation, summarization, question answering, and creative writing.
 However, neural models have been shown to replicate and amplify the biases encoded in their training data \cite{bender2021dangers}.
-It is therefore interesting -- and important -- to understand the nature of stories that are told by these models, and how they differ from human models of storytelling \cite{chakrabarty2023art, xie-etal-2023-next}.
+It is therefore interesting -- and important -- to understand the nature of stories that are told by these models, and how they differ from human models of storytelling \cite{chakrabarty2023art, xie-etal-2023-next, chakrabarty2024creativity, breithaupt2024humans}.